awslabs/amazon-timestream-tools/tools/continuous-ingestor/README.md

 ]
 ```

-Depending on the parametrization one can enable data generation for instances across 1-7 regions, each region will have between 1 and 15 predefined cells, within each cell having 1 to 3 silos.
+Depending on the parameterization one can enable data generation for instances across 1-7 regions, each region will have between 1 and 15 predefined cells, within each cell having 1 to 3 silos.
 In total we can have up to 101 silos.
 In each silo between 1-3 instances per microservice are then simulated.
 The configuration spreads thereby 10 instances across the 5 microservices `[apollo, athena, demeter, hercules, zeus]`.

-Depending on the parametrization one can therefore define up to 1010 server instances spread across the globe in 101 silos.
+Depending on the parameterization one can therefore define up to 1010 server instances spread across the globe in 101 silos.
 For each of the instances the tool generates the 25 host metrics and additionally 5 process events as fast as possible.
 The generator loops over all dimension permutations and creates and inserts the metrics with the current time stamp, while not creating more than one measurement per second per time series.
 In turn this means that the tool is not ensuring equidistant measurements.

 ## Command Line Parameters
 ```